-The Prairie Provinces Water Board's (PPWB) Charter was revised in February 2017.
+The Prairie Provinces Water Board's (PPWB) Charter was revised and approved in February 2017.

 Effective transboundary water management on the Prairies.

 - To ensure that transboundary waters are equitably apportioned and protected in accordance with the Master Agreement on Apportionment;